Raphael-Boichot/High-def-psychrometric-chart/README.md

 - It ranges between -15°C and 50°C, which allows studying snow making and cooling towers with a single chart.

  I've modified some parts of the original chart:
- - The compass for air saturation with minimal quantity of water is much more easy to read as it was initially spread on the whole chart and barely readable;
+ - The compass for air saturation with minimal quantity of water is more compact and easier to use as it was initially spread on the whole chart and barely readable as sunk among other informations;
- - It features the slope for finding interface enthalpies for cooling towers operations;
+ - It features the slope for finding interface enthalpies for cooling towers operations (which is not exactly vertical);
  - The vapor pressure of water is given in Pa instead of kg per square centimeters;
  - x-axis and y-axis are othogonal now.

+It keeps some tips from the initial chart:
+- The enthalpy units are in kilocalories on purpose.
+It allows simplifying a calculation step for cooling towers;

 The repo contains a high resolution pdf and the law res raster source files I used to digitalize it (it's a scan of an A3 reduction the original chart but I do not remind where I got it).
 The PNG file is just a low res preview, do not use it.
 The chart is meant to be printed in A3 for better reading even if A4 may be OK for students.
-The enthalpy units are in calories on purpose.

 ![](/Psychrometric_chart.png)